skeezicsb/PERQemu/PERQemu/Readme.txt

 "skeezicsb/main" and a candidate to sync up with the master branch.

 Version 0.8.5 adds keyboard remapping and support for resizing the display when moving between screens, with vertical scrolling on short/laptop screens.
+The current experiments branch is adding audio/speech output and other improvements with the goal of a v1.0 release Real Soon Now.

 Please check back often for updates!